Geodan/pg2b3dm/styling.md

 The number of colors in each list determines how shaders are applied.

-1. Single Color for All Triangles
+1. Single Shader for All Triangles

 If a list contains one color, that color is applied to all triangles.